L3ad Solutions

 I posted about our services on Nextdoor thinking it was just community engagement.
 Flagged within an hour.

-Turns out Nextdoor's algorithm is sensitive to anything that looks promotional, even if you're being genuine about what you do.
-The platform's designed around neighborhood trust, not business outreach, and the community polices itself hard.
+Turns out Nextdoor's algorithm is sensitive to anything that looks promotional, even when you're being genuine about what you do.
+The platform is built around neighborhood trust, not business outreach, and the community polices itself hard.

-If you're in local service work, your Google Business Profile is where you control the narrative anyway.
-Nextdoor is better as a listening tool — see what problems your neighbors are actually asking about, then solve them offline.
+If you're in local service work, your Google Business Profile is where you actually control the narrative.
+Nextdoor is better as a listening tool: see what problems your neighbors are asking about, then solve them, offline or through the channels you own.

 Takeaway

-Worth trying: Answer one neighborhood question this week without mentioning your business.
+Answer one neighborhood question this week without mentioning your business.
 Just be helpful.
-If trust builds and someone asks who you recommend, that's when you have permission to respond.
+If trust builds and someone asks who you'd recommend, that's your permission to respond.
+On Nextdoor, being a neighbor first is the only marketing that survives the flag filter.

 nextdoor marketing for local businesses how to not get flagged